KmolYuan/yaml-peg-rs/README.md

-# yaml-pom-rs
+# yaml-peg

-A YAML parser using Rust POM.
+A YAML parser using PEG algorithm.